spShashankGit/Dev-Journal/s3_tables.md

 2. Amazon Athena
 3. Amazon Redshift
 4. Amazon Quicksight
-5. Amazon Data Firehose
+5. Amazon Data Firehose\

 Centre of all this integration is Glue Data Catalogue.
 Long time Glue Data Catalogue has supoprted tables stored in self managed S3 buckets.
-That means we have to managed the tables ourselves
+That means we have to managed the tables ourselves.

-+ With S3 Tabels your tables are automatically registered with the Glue Data Catalogue so that we do not have to make sure that every table is registered there for the access.
+With S3 Tabels your tables are automatically registered with the Glue Data Catalogue so that we do not have to make sure that every table is registered there for the access.

-+ Ones the tables are registered with the Glue Data Catalogue they aitomatically show-up across the AWS Analytics ecosystem. i.e. query the data using the Athena, perform deep analysis using Redshift and stream the data directly into your S3 tables using Amazon Data Firehose
+Ones the tables are registered with the Glue Data Catalogue they aitomatically show-up across the AWS Analytics ecosystem. i.e. query the data using the Athena, perform deep analysis using Redshift and stream the data directly into your S3 tables using Amazon Data Firehose
 Constrcut visualization using Amazon quicksight.
 You can connect data sources like Kinesis and CloudWatch log and IoT devices.